 “For sure I’ll die one day, unplugged from the universe.
 I can’t dance and dangle forever among the stars.
 Breaking and reshaping DNA, that may be my way to shout out ‘hey there!’ to a spider in the web that feels my vibration.
 If it’s alive, it’ll come looking.
 David, star-hopper, grasshopper, if that happens, you’re also an insect tangled in the web with me.”

-“OK, I’ll go along with your speculations.
+“OK, I’ll go along.
 If you see this spider, this source that’s spinning the fabric of our world, creating and destroying from cosmic to cellular, molecular to subatomic, how will you even know what it is?

 “Is your spider benevolent, malevolent or indifferent?”